Health Effects of Smokeless Tobacco Products

 - National Cancer Institute.
 Smokeless Tobacco and Cancer: Questions and Answers.
 October, 2010.

 - Centers for Disease Control and Prevention.
 Factsheet: Smokeless Tobacco: Products and Marketing.
-April, 2015.
+July 2018.

 - Federal Trade Commission.
-Smokeless Tobacco Report for 2012; Issued 2015.
+Smokeless Tobacco Report for 2016; Issued March 2018.

 - Centers for Disease Control and Prevention.
 National Center for Health Statistics.
 National Health Interview Survey, 2017.
 Analysis performed by the American Lung Association Epidemiology and Statistics Unit using SPSS software.